 - scale (Real) — The scaling factor by which to stretch the distribution.
 Defaults to 1.

-- num_layers (int) — The number of layers in the generated circuit.
+- num_layers (int) — The number of layers in the generated circuit (from 1 to 15 layers).
 More layers can improve the quality of the output distribution at the cost of a deeper circuit.
 Defaults to 1.

 - truncation_cutoff (Real) — The entanglement cutoff for later layers.
 Increasing this threshold may result in a smaller